Letitia James Vowed To “Sue Trump” — Now MSNBC Says She Did Nothing Wrong

 Imagine if a Republican attorney general campaigned on “taking down Joe Biden” and then spent years using the power of their office to go after him and his family.
 MSNBC would call it an abuse of power — the kind of authoritarian behavior they’d label fascism.
 But when Letitia James does it, they call it justice.

-Mary McCord says they don’t think she did anything wrong.
-But the wrongdoing is right there in her own campaign tape — proof that speaks for itself.
+Mary McCord says prosecutors “don’t think she did anything wrong.”
+But the wrongdoing is right there in her own campaign tape — proof that speaks for itself..

 Letitia James weaponized her office, violated public trust, and turned law enforcement into partisan warfare.